 Make sure you get a good night’s sleep the night before (if possible), and definitely don’t come in for your appointment without eating.
 If your appointment is for several hours, bring a snack.

-Yes, as long as they behave themselves!
+Ordinarily, yes, as long as they behave themselves!
 Currently, no (due to COVID-19 restrictions).